 After the last congress, the geographic regions in which the GTO was authorized with a $ 300,000 monetary threshold did not change.
 As a result, no new jurisdiction was added to the pre-existing scope of GTOs.
 This new revision remained the same as the November 2019 GTOs.
 On May 8, 2020, FinCEN extended the GTOs for six months as they were.
 GTO asked insurance companies in some geographic regions to report their purchase of residential properties in the metropolitan areas.

 GTOs address a problem with individuals who purchase high-end residential properties anonymously.
-An insurance company under GTO should report unfinished housing sales ($ 300,000 or more) to legal entity buyers within 30 days of closing.
+Under GTO, an insurance company should report unfinished housing sales ($ 300,000 or more) to legal entity buyers within 30 days of closing.
 The purchaser must include ownership information at a threshold of 25% for the legal entity, and the insurance company must verify the identity of the rights holders and their representatives using documentary tools.

-As we mentioned earlier, there were nine geographical regions that were included in the jurisdiction of GTO.
+As we mentioned earlier, nine geographical regions were included in the jurisdiction of GTO.
 You can find these regions below:

 Insurance companies must submit FinCEN Forms in their comprehensive transactions within 30 days from the closing date.
 This form should contain information such as:

 GTOs and FinCEN Consulting raised the profile of money laundering problems in the real estate industry and emphasized the importance of offering SARs if a buyer or seller is suspected of being involved in money laundering.
 Thus, it was ensured that the processes were integrated into existing AML / CFT compliance programs.
 As a result, companies should already have Customer Due Diligence and Transaction Monitoring processes to identify customers and beneficial owners so that they can align these targets with GTO for efficiency and accuracy.